Love them or hate them, MRE’s are a staple for military personnel, outdoor adventurers and the properly prepared prepper.

 So how do MRE ration heaters work, and how do you use them?

-Both varieties of U.S. ration heaters work by employing a chemical reaction, initiated by air or water, that results in a substantial amount of heat being generated.
+Both varieties of U.S. ration heaters work by employing an exothermic chemical reaction, initiated by air or water, that results in a substantial amount of heat being generated.
 This heat byproduct is used to rapidly warm up a pouch of food to a palatable temperature.

 I know quite a few folks who by custom or necessity consume MREs regularly and have never even bothered to mess around with the ration heater.

-Despite stories you might hear about them, they work quite well, and are a convenient option for warming up your dinner when out in the field.
+Despite stories you might hear about them, they work quite well, and are a convenient option for warming up your dinner when out in the field, no open flames needed.
 There is much more to learn about these ingenious gadgets so keep reading to find out.

 Types of MRE Heaters

-Any military issued MREs produced prior to around 2010 all the way back to the mid 90’s will be a water-based MRE heater that requires a little bit of clear drinking water to activate.
+Any military issued MREs produced prior to around 2010 all the way back to the mid 90’s will be a water-based MRE heater that requires a little water to activate.

 Though reasonably effective, there are a few dangers associated with these heaters and they are a little slower than the newest variety.
 This generation of MRE heater functions by inserting the meal pouch into the heater, and then propping it up.